Raina Telgemeier: Career

 Telgemeier has continued to contribute to anthologies, including Nursery Rhyme Comics (2011, First Second), Fairy Tale Comics (2013, First Second); the Explorer graphic novel series (2012, 2013, Abrams/Amulet); and Comics Squad: Recess!
 (2014, Random House).

 Of her work, Telgemeier said, "I'm more aware than ever of what I want to say to kids through my books [...] it's going to be O.K.
 That everybody, with just a little bit of talking and a little bit of empathy, can find out that they have a lot in common."

-In 2021, Salt & Straw partnered with Scholastic Inc. and made a line of Comics themed ice creams.
-Telgemeier's ice cream flavor was called "Smile: Words & Pictures" which Salt & Straw said was "A pencil-inspired yellow and pink almond-infused sponge cake and Stracciatella “pencil shavings are strewn about a notebook paper-esque canvas, in this case trusty vanilla ice cream."
+In 2021, Salt & Straw partnered with Scholastic Inc. and made a line of comics-themed ice creams.
+Telgemeier's ice cream flavor was called "Smile: Words & Pictures" which Salt & Straw said was "A pencil-inspired yellow and pink almond-infused sponge cake and Stracciatella pencil shavings are strewn about a notebook paper-esque canvas, in this case trusty vanilla ice cream."

+In 2023, Telgemeier announced she had finished pencilling her next, untitled graphic novel, though would not be inking the pages as with previous books.
+Scholastic later announced the title, The Cartoonists Club, co-written with Scott McCloud, with a publication date of April 1, 2025.